Skip to content

 The cleanest workflow: project the moneyline win probability, project the conditional 2-goal margin probability separately, then derive the puck line.
 For underdogs, project the probability of "win, OT loss, or 1-goal loss" combined.

-For ongoing puck line model projections and per-team cover-rate trends, see the NHL picks board, the model leaderboards for which models score best on the puck line market, and the strategy archive for related spread content.
+For ongoing puck line model projections and per-team cover-rate trends, see the NHL picks board, the model leaderboards for which models score best on the puck line market, the empty-net totals guide for related game-state content, and the live gridiron grid for tonight's puck-line edges.

 Bottom line